NeverGM/ACE-VR-Handsets/README.md

-- I recommend printing the handset with 6 wall loops, 25% infill, and with fuzzy skin enabled (0.3mm x 0.3mm)
+- If using PLA and a 0.4mm nozzle, I recommend printing the handset with 6 wall loops, 25% infill, and with fuzzy skin enabled and set to contour (0.3mm x 0.3mm)

 - Print the sear lying flat on its side with the smallest layer height and highest quality your printer can manage, using 6 wall loops, 25% infill and fuzzy skin disabled.